DomotiqU-S/CAP1298/README.md

-# CAP1298
+# LightSensor
-This is the class needed to read the capacitive touch sensor
+This module communicates with the VEML7700 light meter